abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 hls4ml's Vitis backend stops at HLS synthesis and IP export.
-Three additional pieces are needed to reach a running accelerator: a kernel wrapper bridging hls4ml's streaming interface to AXI memory-mapped ports, a `v++` link against the U55C platform, and a host program driving the card through XRT.
+Three additional pieces are needed to reach a running accelerator: a kernel wrapper bridging hls4ml's streaming interface to AXI memory-mapped ports, a `v++` link against the U55C platform, and a host program which drives the card through XRT.

-The host here is Python, using the `pyxrt` bindings that ship with XRT — no compiler needed.
-See **[REPLACE THIS PART WITH THE HYPERLINK TO THE C++ VERSION (IF WE DO THAT)]** for the XRT native-API equivalent, which produces bit-identical output.

 ## The three parts